operate-first/apps/docs/content/openmetadata/operator_manual/deployment.md

 # ReadWriteMany Access Mode

-The OpenMetaData Dependencies require [ReadWriteMany Access Mode].
+The OpenMetaData Dependencies require [ReadWriteMany Access Mode][11].
 These pods will attempt to bind the same pvcs for DAGs and Logs.
 Operate First Clusters do not have any storage providers that support this.
 However, we workaround this by ensuring all such pods are scheduled on the same node allowing them to treat a pvc with `ReadWriteOnce` accessmode as `ReadWriteMany`, see [here][4] for more info.